nerab/dropcaster/VISION.markdown

 Dropcaster uses an ERB template to generate the XML feed.
 The template was written so that it is easy to understand, but not necessarily in a way that would make the output rather nice-looking.
 That should not be an issue, as long as the XML is correct.

-It you prefer a more aesthetically pleasing output, just pipe the output of Dropcaster through `xmllint`, which is part of [libxml](http://xmlsoft.org/), which in turn is one of the prerequisites of the Dropcaster gem, and, as such, installed with Dropcaster):
+It you prefer a more aesthetically pleasing output, just pipe the output of Dropcaster through `xmllint`, which is part of [libxml](http://xmlsoft.org/):

     dropcaster | xmllint --format -